slak44/ckompiler/README.md

 target-independent (code in [RegisterAllocation.kt][regalloc]).

 The allocator is a graph coloring register allocator (GCRA), but it allocates directly over SSA.
-Other GCRAs run a SSA destruction algorithm before allocation, but this actually introduces additional complexity: the coloring influences spilling, and coalescing influences both.
+Other GCRAs run an SSA destruction algorithm before allocation, but this actually introduces additional complexity: the coloring influences spilling, and coalescing influences both.
 A graph that is not k-colorable will have to be rebuilt after a spill.
 Both coloring and coalescing